Table of Contents

 The Case for Starting with Dried Chickpeas

-From a sustainability perspective, dried legumes have a much smaller carbon footprint and produce less packaging waste than their tinned counterparts.
-If you are still weighing convenience against scratch cooking, our Dried Beans vs. Canned Beans: Which Is Better for Your Kitchen? guide breaks down the tradeoffs.
-Plus, the cooking liquid—often called aquafaba—is a gold mine for plant-based baking and thickening sauces.
-If you have been hesitant because of the "hard bean" frustration, rest assured that once you master the softening process, you will rarely feel the need to reach for a can again.
+From a sustainability perspective, dried legumes have a smaller carbon footprint and produce less waste.
+If you're weighing the tradeoffs, our guide on Dried Beans vs. Canned Beans: Which Is Better for Your Kitchen? breaks them down.
+Additionally, the leftover cooking liquid, or aquafaba, is excellent for plant-based baking and thickening sauces.

 Pantry note: One cup of dried chickpeas will roughly triple in volume once softened and cooked, yielding about three cups of finished beans.